Asagiri-class destroyer

 The Asagiri-class destroyer (あさぎり型護衛艦, Asagiri-gata-goei-kan) is a class of destroyer, serving with the Japan Maritime Self-Defense Force (JMSDF).
 It was the second class of first-generation general-purpose destroyers of the JMSDF.

 Background

 The JMSDF started construction of a since FY1977.
 This was the first class of general-purpose destroyers (汎用護衛艦, Hanyou-goei-kan) under the eight ships / eight helicopters concept.
 In this concept, each flotilla would be composed of one helicopter destroyer (DDH), five general-purpose destroyers (DD), and two guided-missile destroyers (DDG).

 However, due to constraints such as budget, the design of the Hatsuyuki class was compelled to compromise in terms of C4I function, resistance, and durability.
 Thus, destroyers to be built after FY1983, Asagiri class were changed to an evolved design with expanded hull and enhanced equipment.

+In May 2026, there are talks between Jakarta and Tokyo for potentially transferring the Asagiri-class ships to the Indonesian Navy.

 Design

 The hull is an enlarged type of Hatsuyuki class, and the hull form is of the shelter deck style.
 Also, as the latter batch of the Hatsuyuki class, the upper structure is made of steel, but since it was incorporated into the design from the beginning, the adverse effect on the movement performance was solved.

 The engine room was greatly renovated.
 Instead of the COGOG propulsion system of the Hatsuyuki class, this class has the COGAG propulsion system with four Kawasaki-Rolls-Royce Spey SM1A gas turbines.
 With these powerful engines, it was possible to run at 26 kn by driving only two of the four engines, and the benefits of tracking a submarine were especially great.
 An alternating arrangement was introduced to improve resistance and durability, as in the steam turbine driven destroyers.